ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues}

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Unable to edit storage policies and associated data objects
+{: #known_issue25730}

+After a policy is created for a storage, you cannot edit the policy and the associated data objects.
+**Workaround:** Perform a hard refresh after creating the policy before attempting any edits.

 ## Parquet file preview during ingestion from S3 buckets
 {: #known_issue44839}